 The landscapes of the Rias Baixas wine region in Spain’s northwestern Galicia, starkly contrast with the image many have of Spain- dry, hot, with a splash of bullfighting and flamenco.
 Galicia is Celtic (whose legacy today is evident in the traditional regional instrument, the bagpipe, called “la Gaita”) spiritual and dreamy, with rolling emerald green hills covered in mist, medieval castles, “Pazos” (beautiful, historic manor houses, many converted into small, charming hotels), stunning coastline with romantic coves and sandy white beaches spotted with quaint fishing villages.
 The Galicians have their own language distinct from Spanish, called “Gallego” which resembles a mix of Portuguese and Spanish.
 Wine Labels from Galicia nearly always use Gallego.

 The Rias Baixas climate is Atlantic with heavy rainfall and high humidity.
 Temperatures are mild, only dropping in December and January.
 There are an average 2,200 hours of direct sunlight per year, not enough to make rich red wines but perfect for the production of the region’s famed white and light red wines.
-There are 2,200 ha under vine, and average yields are between 600 and 2,600 vines per hectare.
+There is 2,200 ha under vine, and average yields are between 600 and 2,600 vines per hectare.
 The traditional white grape varietals allowed in the production of DO wine include: Albariño (The star grape used to make wine with the same name), Loureira, Treixadura, Caiño, Torrontés (the later used as a blender grape in Galicia, but interestingly this grape is being used frequently as a single varietal in Argentina, perhaps evident of the massive migration of Galicians to Argentina, where Argentines even refer to Spaniards as “Gallegos”), and Godello (also used in other nearby wine producing regions including Ribeira Sacra, Monterrei and Ribeiro).
 Grapes allowed in the DO for red wine production include Mencía and Brancellao (although the best Rias Baixas wines are white).

-The wine production area is subdivided into five areas: The Val do Salnés, the best sub region, scattered around the picturesque village of Cambados, made up of 70% Albariño; Rosal, the southernmost sub wine region located just south of the lovely town of Baiona (which happens to have a beautiful Parador hotel).
+The wine production area is subdivided into five areas: The Val do Salnés, the best sub-region, scattered around the picturesque village of Cambados, made up of 70% Albariño; Rosal, the southernmost sub wine region located just south of the lovely town of Baiona (which happens to have a beautiful Parador hotel).
 Albariño and Loureira are required to account for 70% of wine production; Condado de Tea, a mountainous region along the right bank of the Miño River.
 Albariño and Treixadura are required to account for 70% of wine production; Soutomaior, south of Pontevedra and famous for a gorgeous castle; and Ribera del Ulla, the most recent addition to the Rias Baixas DO, located east of the Valle del Salnés.

 Top wine producers include